nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Add an interviewee: `add`

-Adds an interviewee to the address book.
+Adds an interviewee to the HRConnect.

 Format: `add /n Name /p Phone_Number e/Email a/Address [/t Tag]…​`